 - Union sessions, with the exception of approved panel sessions, are the only scientific sessions that consist entirely of invited abstracts to highlight science in all other programs and for the purpose of discussion with leading experts.

 - There is no limit on the number of invited authors for Union sessions, but a maximum of eight (8) authors is recommended.

 - The length of presentations will be at the discretion of the convener(s).
 Conveners are encouraged to schedule longer presentations in Union sessions (20–30 minutes), instead of the traditional 15-minute talks in other sessions.

 - Union sessions are limited.
 Each approved Union session topic will only be ONE 2-hour oral session.

 - Union sessions DO NOT have a poster component.

-- If a session submitted as a Union is not approved for a Union and is accepted in a different section or focus group, that session is not guaranteed an oral allocation and is applicable to the two invited author maximum policy.
+- If a session submitted as a Union is not approved for a Union, it may be accepted in a different section and that session is not guaranteed an oral allocation and is applicable to the two invited author maximum policy.

 The AGU Fall Meeting Program Committee will review all session proposals in mid-May.
 The evaluation process may include decisions to merge several proposals to ensure ample interest in each session and to avoid duplicate sessions on similar topics.

 At least ONE (1) of the conveners must be designated as a 'liaison' and must be available for any discussions with the Program Committee regarding the session proposal in May.
 The Program Committee will notify conveners if sessions need to be merged or descriptions revised.
 Conveners will receive an email regarding the status of their proposal in early June 2018.